department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-appeal/court-appeals-veterans-claims.md

 The Court’s main office is in Washington, D.C., but the Court can hold sessions anywhere in the United States.
 The Court does hold sessions in other parts of the country a small number of times each year.

-You'll need to wait until you have a final decision from the Board—not the regional office—before you can appeal to this Court.